PhantomAppDevelopment/esports-app/README.md

 Notes:

+You need a Youtube V3 Data APiKEY.
+You can generate a free one from your Google Developers Console.
-This project can teach you how to use SQLite, HTTPServices, Lazy Loading and some performance optimizations.
+This project can teach you how to use SQLite, HTTPServices, JSON parsing, Lazy Loading and some performance optimizations.

-TODO:

-Add comments to the code to explain what everything does.